flutter/website/src/cookbook/design/orientation.md

 ## Locking device orientation

-In the previous section you have learned how to adapt the app UI to device orientation changes.
+In the previous section, you learned how to adapt the app UI to device orientation changes.

-However, Flutter also allows you define the specific preferred orientations that your app will support.
+Flutter also allows you define the specific preferred orientations that your app supports.
+You can either:

-This allows you to lock the app to single orientation (e.g. only portrait up position) or to allow multiple orientations
+- lock the app to single orientation like only portrait up position or
-(e.g. both portrait up and down, but not lanscape).
+- allow multiple orientations like both portrait up and down, but not landscape.

 In the application `main()` method, call to [`SystemChrome.setPreferredOrientations()`]